uvapl/uva-prog-physics/10 Week 1/10 Python Practice/10 Exercises.md

 That's why it's a great idea to use raw_input for this problem; if you use input you'd have to convert the `int` to a `string`.
 We'll cover this more in-depth later on, when we get to strings, but you may want to play with string concatenation operations now to get everything to look its prettiest.

-## Intermezzo: exercises
+## Intermezzo: Questions

-At this point, we suggest completing written exercises 1.9--1.11 to cement your understanding of these topics.
-Just go to the next tab, do the exercises and return here to code some more.
+At this point, we suggest completing questions 1.9--1.11 to cement your understanding of these topics.
+Just go to the next tab, answer the questions and return here to code some more.

 ## Exercise 1.6 – New Operators